wyattmunson/semver-plugin/README.md

 ## About this Plugin

-This
+This plugin abstracts the semantic release package and provides all the necessary dependencies without adding them to the code repository.

+- Abstraction: get semantic versioning your app without the complexity
+- Designed for CI: add to your pipeline with minimal configuration
+- Built-in dependencies: all the required libraries to run semver are baked into the image
+- Outputs:

 ### Docker Image

 This plugin is intended to be used in a CI pipeline that supports containerized builds.
+It uses a `node` base image and contains

+#### ENTRYPOINT

+This plugin is designed with needing to be provided any commands (notwithstanding any environment variables).

+If the entrypoint is overridden, the main script can be invoked at `/opt/winc/semver/scripts/main.sh`.

 ## Variables